urbanairship/aerostat/README.rst

 |    group: groupname
 |    mode: '0755' # Vital that you use quotes here.

 Of course, there are sane defaults.
 If there is no .meta file for a given configuration file, or if any of the statements are omitted, defaults are filled in.
-This only applies to configuration files, as Aerostat_server only looks for meta data for files that don't have a .meta extension.
-So, a bare config.conf.meta file won't actually have any effect on an Aerostat client.
+This only applies to configuration files, as Aerostat_server only looks for metadata for files that don't have a .meta extension.
+So, a bare config.conf.meta file won't actually have any affect on an Aerostat client.

 These are the default values for a bare config in the configs repo: